Kr1sNg/42cursus-Minishell/tathoang/README.md

 Hello 42!
 ```

-- Handle `$?` which should expand to the exit status (return value) of the most recently command:
+- Handle `$?` which should expand to the exit status (return value) of the previous command:
 	- `0` → Success ✅
 	- `1-255` → Error ❌
 ```shell